butterlyextreme/cs/readme.md

 >http://localhost:8080/h2-console/login.do
 >sa/password

-The system comes provisioned with two order books, one closed and one open.
+The system comes provisioned (flyway) with two order books, one closed and one open.
 The former having a few executions associated.

 ## Unit Test Coverage
 I only provided samples of what I would normally use more extensively for the different aspects of the application.